jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

-From this script and in the figure above, we observed that the super-reference mapping strategy did not work very often at reducing the number of multi-allelic SNPs, and further often resulted in often a large decrease in the number of positions overall on the reference itself - therefore reducing the phylogenetically-informative number of sites (see many publication for more discussion).
+From this script and in the figure above, we observed that the super-reference mapping strategy did not work very often at reducing the number of multi-allelic SNPs, and further often resulted in a large decrease in the number of positions overall on the reference itself - therefore reducing the phylogenetically-informative number of sites (see many publication for more discussion).
 We therefore selected the single representative genome